 Teen Challenge Adventure Ranch for Boys enrolls boys from Ann Arbor, Michigan on its Northwest Arkansas Campus.
 It has private bedrooms for each of the boys, an awesome wilderness program, and it also features mission trips and equine therapy.

-For teen boys experiencing anger, emotional issues, depression, behavioral problems, authority issues, or minor substance abuse, hope exists.
+For teen boys experiencing anger, emotional issues, depression, behavioral problems, authority issues, or substance abuse, hope exists.
 A chance at a new path is available through Teen Challenge Adventure Ranch.
 We lovingly train struggling boys to choose a different path in life, leading them to be godly and upright young men.

 If you are interested in boys ranch in Ann Arbor, Michigan, consider that Teen Challenge Adventure Ranch might be just what you are searching for, since getting away from your hometown — away from the negative impact of friends and familiar places — away–apart from the effect of friends and familiar places—could be exactly what he needs to motivate a transformation.
 Parents from around the nation, including Ann Arbor, Michigan, select Teen Challenge Adventure Ranch for their boys.

 Since we became the very first residential Teen Challenge program for boys, Teen Challenge Adventure Ranch has been helping families for more than five decades.
 We feel that a relationship with Jesus is the primary avenue for change in the lives of the teenagers we serve.
 Every major component of our program is biblically-based.
 We feel that centering our program on Christ is the reason countless teenagers have discovered success here, even where other programs failed.

 MORE STAFF — First, we keep student-to-staff ratios low to ensure boys have a lot of supervision and individual attention.
 Our staff are highly trained and most have bachelor or master’s degrees in their area of work.